DJDanl/cpp-docs.pt-br/docs/atl/reference/registry-macros.md

 ##  <a name="declare_registry"></a>  DECLARE_REGISTRY

-Insere o registro de classe padrão no registro do sistema ou remove-registro do sistema.
+Insere o registro de classe padrão no registro do sistema ou o Remove do registro do sistema.

 ```
 DECLARE_REGISTRY(